 - Transmit skills to others

-Those who complete this level are awarded Associate degree and Advance diploma.
+Those who complete this level are awarded an Associate degree and an Advance diploma.

 Associate degree – This level usually requires 2 years of study.